 The Gateway Zone is very well positioned to serve the location objectives of casino operators due to its proximity and visibility to Highway 115.
-The City does hold 10-12 developable acres northeast of the Visitor Centre site.
-The City-owned land had been reserved for a Lowes Building Supply Store in conjunction with a
+The City does 10-12 hold developable acres northeast of the Visitor Centre site.
+The City-owned land had been reserved for a Building Supply Lowes Store in conjunction with a